-To keep the momentum going after the first summit, a working group was created to put the Ottawa Declaration into action.
-Co-chaired by the Librarian and Archivist of Canada and the CMA, the working group was made up of representatives from the GLAM sector.
-Their mandate was to explore and study how GLAMs bring value to Canadian society, and to help identify areas where partnerships could be developed.
+To keep the momentum going after the 2016 Taking it to the Streets Summit and to put the Ottawa Declaration into action, a working group was created in 2016 (wound down in 2019).
+Co-chaired by LAC and the CMA, the working group was made up of representatives from the GLAM sector.
+Its mandate was to explore and study how GLAMs bring value to Canadian society, and to help identify areas where partnerships could be developed.